madjeek-web/symfony-mailjet-bundle/README.md

 ---

-## 📧 What is Mailjet?
+## 📧 What is Mailjet ?

-### The short answer (for beginners 👶)
+### The short answer (for beginners)

 Imagine you've built a website where users can create an account.
 When they sign up, you want to send them a **welcome email**.
 Or maybe a **"forgot your password"** email with a reset link.

 You *could* try to set up your own email server... but that's incredibly complex.
-You'd need to handle:
+You'd need to handle :
 - Spam blacklists (big email providers like Gmail might block your emails)
 - Server maintenance and configuration
 - Delivery tracking and bounce handling